 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
 To see other pages, use the menu on the side of your screen.

 People with salivary gland cancer may experience the following symptoms or signs.
 Sometimes, people with salivary gland cancer do not show any of these symptoms.
 Or, these symptoms may be caused by a medical condition that is not cancer.

-If you are concerned about one or more of the symptoms or signs on this list, talk with a doctor and/or dentist right away, especially if they are persistent or get worse.
+If you are concerned about one or more of the symptoms or signs on this list, talk with a doctor and/or dentist right away, especially if they don’t go away or get worse.
 Your doctor will ask how long and how often you’ve been experiencing the symptom(s), in addition to other questions.
 This is to help find out the cause of the problem, called a diagnosis.
-When detected early, cancer of the head and neck have a much better chance of cure.
+When detected early, head and neck cancers have a much better chance of cure.